 Mental health

 - A Mental Health Advance Preferences Statement lets people know what you would like to happen if you experience an episode of mental distress and can’t communicate your preferences.
-You can find out more on these pages from Health New Zealand:
+You can find out more on these pages from the Health New Zealand website:

 - Southern external